In a given CpG site from a single cell we will either have a C or a T

 When data is obtained through Infinium Methylation arrays, we

-package (Aryee et al. 2014), a well-established tool for
+recommend the use of the minfi package (Aryee et al. 2014), a well-established tool for

 reading, preprocessing and analysing DNA methylation data from these

 platforms.
-Although our example relies on minfi
+Although our example relies on minfi and other

-does not depend on any packages.
+Bioconductor tools, MLML2R does not depend on any packages.

 Thus, the user is free to read and preprocess the data using any